rpjuja/task-manager-react/README.md

 **Release 1.0 - 24.4.2022**

     - User can create an account and login
-    - User can update their password
+    - User can update their password and delete the account
     - User can add and delete workspaces
     - User can add, modify, and delete tasks
     - Tasks are divided to three columns by their completion status